Choosing the right puppy

 How does all this affect the puppies?

-It comes without saying that stressed malnourished mothers have puppies that are more likely to be ill.
+It goes without saying that stressed malnourished mothers have puppies that are more likely to be ill.
 Lack of human contact and “family structure” makes them more prone to behavioral problems.
 No or very little exercise leads to disfigurement and poor development of joints – especially knees, elbows, shoulders and the hips.This all is just the tip of the iceberg.
 Poor and uncontrolled breeding happens commonly between dogs that are closely related.
 This can lead to genetic weakness and serious health problems.

 How do puppy mills affect the lives of other dogs?